 Foreign exchange bureaus are widely available in most banks, tourist information offices, and airports.
 The below debit/ credit cards are widely accepted in Irish stores: Visa, Visa/ Debit, MasterCard, American Express.

 Influenced by the Atlantic Ocean, the Irish weather usually brings mild winters with temperatures in the coldest months of January and February which sometimes can fall below freezing; however this is not a regular occurrence.
-The warmest periods occur between May – September and the best part is the 18 hours of sunlight each day.
+The warmest periods occur between May and September and the best part is the 18 hours of sunlight each day.
 You can enjoy some glorious sunshine in Ireland, contrary to belief, and the long light of summer days can make exploring Killarney even more beautiful.

 A valid passport is the only form of identification required for entering Ireland.
 You do not need a visa to land in Ireland if you are visiting from a European Economic Area.

 The standard domestic electrical supply is 230 volts AC (50 cycles).
-To use small appliances, you may need a plug adaptor to 3-pin flat or 2-pin round wall sockets.
+To use small appliances, as a result, you may need a plug adaptor to 3-pin flat or 2-pin round wall sockets.
 For standard commercial and industrial requirements 3 Phase 410 volts (nominal voltage) AC (50 cycles) is available.
 For larger commercial and industrial requirements, Medium Voltage connections at 10kv & 20 kv, and High Voltage connections at 38kv & 110kv are available.

 An Post is a major commercial organisation providing a wide range of services which include: postal, communication, retail and money services.